Kornmarkt (Frankfurt am Main): North of Berliner Straße

 Adjacent to the Kaufhalle department store is the Hauptwache parking garage (Kornmarkt 10).
 It occupies the entire eastern side of the street between Bleidenstraße and the alley connecting to Sandgasse over a length of around 75 meters.
 The Kornmarkt roadway diagonally crosses the irregular square forecourt of the parking garage, which now occupies the former street space.
 The entrance and exit of the parking garage branch off to the east.
 The remaining areas not used for car traffic are residual spaces with limited practical use.

-The Hauptwache parking garage, inaugurated on September 18, 1956, was Frankfurt's first parking garage and one of the first of its kind in Europe.
+The Hauptwache parking garage, inaugurated on 18 September 1956, was Frankfurt's first parking garage and one of the first of its kind in Europe.
 It was built with a reinforced concrete skeleton and features a combination of glass and clinker slabs.
 When it opened, it offered parking spaces for 430 vehicles, the garage was designed by architects Max Meid and Helmut Romeick, and it was commissioned by the city-owned Frankfurter Aufbau-Aktiengesellschaft.
-The opening ceremony was led by Lord Mayor Walter Kolb, who sadly died two days later.
+The opening ceremony was led by Lord Mayor Walter Kolb, who died two days later.
 In 1986, the parking garage was listed as a historical monument and subsequently underwent renovation.

 Restaurants and stores are located on the first floor of the parking garage.

 On the opposite side of the street, between Kleinem Hirschgraben and Weißadlergasse, stands a three-part structure that is not parallel to the parking garage but rather spans a trapezoidal area.
 Located at Kornmarkt 9 is the renowned coffee shop Wackers Kaffee, founded in 1914, which includes its own roastery and coffee house- a well-known establishment in the city.

 Between Weißadlergasse and Berliner Straße, there are two buildings on each side of the street.
 In the corner building at (Kornmarkt 3), separated from the four-lane traffic of Kornmarkt by arcades, the bookstore at Paulskirche Erich Richter can be found.